Las Vegas gunman 'planned to escape'

 23:20 Swat teams enter gunman's room.
 They find 'one suspect down'

-Police found explosives in his car at the hotel, along with about 1,600 rounds of ammunition.

-The bulk of Paddock's weaponry was bought in the last year, but Sheriff Lombardo said it was not clear what motivated him to start buying so much equipment.
+Paddock - who was gambling just hours before he began shooting - had set up cameras both inside and outside the Mandalay Bay Hotel suite to see anyone approaching the room, police said.

+Photos of his hotel suite published by Boston 25, a TV news station, showed gun littered around the floor.

-"Anything that would indicate this individual's trigger point and that would cause him to do such harm, we haven't understood it yet," he said.
+Sheriff Lombardo added: "Anything that would indicate this individual's trigger point and that would cause him to do such harm, we haven't understood it yet."

-Paddock had set up cameras both inside and outside the suite to see anyone approaching the room, police said.

 What did Paddock's girlfriend say?